DinoHub-SubT/deploy_operations/azurebooks/README.md

         # -> To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code [SOME KEY CODE] to authenticate.

         # Follow these steps:
-        # - go to the given webpage "https://microsoft.com/devicelogin"
+        - 1. Go to the given webpage "https://microsoft.com/devicelogin"
-        # - then enter the given "CODE" in your browser.
+        - 2. Then enter the given "CODE" in your browser.
-        # - then select your Azure user account (if prompted).
+        - 3. Then select your Azure user account (if prompted).

 - You can find more information about azcopy login [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10).